Two-dimensional altermagnets: Superconductivity in a minimal microscopic model: Model

 The magnetic plane point group of the crystal has eight symmetries.
 These are

 where $\mathcal{T}$ is the time-reversal operator.
-The lattice is centrosymmetric.
-However, importantly, the inversion symmetry does not relate to the magnetic sublattices.
+The operations $C^-_{4z}$ and $C^+_{4z}$ are fourfold clockwise and counter-clockwise rotations about the $z$-axis.
+Furthermore, $\sigma_x$, $\sigma_y$, $\sigma_{xy}$, and $\sigma_{x\bar{y}}$ are mirror operations about the $x$-axis, $y$-axis and the diagonals.
+The lattice is centrosymmetric because the two-fold rotation $C_{2z}$ acts as inversion symmetry in two dimensions.
+However, importantly, this inversion symmetry does not relate the two magnetic sublattices.
 Instead, they are related by the mirror- and rotational symmetries in Eq. \eqref{eq:sym2}.
 Thus, the magnetic crystal classifies as an altermagnet.
+In Appendix \ref{sec:orbitalOrdering}, we briefly consider an alternative altermagnetic model due to an anisotropic ordering of local orbitals.